-We love to share the tremendous success at the Alternative to Meds that has been offered to our clients for over 15 years.
-We have published evidence that tracks our success in using alternatives to Amitriptyline and other drugs in safe and healthy treatment protocols.
+We love to share the tremendous antidepressant alternatives successes at Alternative to Meds that have been offered to our clients for over 15 years.
+We have published evidence that tracks our success in using alternatives to amitriptyline and alternatives to other drugs in safe and healthy treatment protocols.

 Originally marketed as an antidepressant (of the tricyclic variety) the drug is still used in treating depression.